 - Film and media histories (Hollywood, Art, European, Australian)

 - Cultures of crisis

-The program has strong connections to the Research Unit in Public Cultures, the Human Rights and Animal Ethics Research Network, the Centre for Enlightenment, Romanticism and Contemporary Culture and the Melbourne Screen Studies Group.
+The program has strong connections to the Research Unit in Public Cultures, Human Rights and Animal Ethics Research Network, Centre for Enlightenment, Romanticism and Contemporary Culture, Critical Fashion Studies research collective and the Melbourne Screen Studies Group.